Jean-Yves Calvez: Return to France

 Back in France, Father Calvez was the director of the Center for Social Research and Action (CERAS) from 1984 to 1989, and editor-in-chief of the magazine Études from 1989 to 1995.
 He helped with the revival of "social weeks" in France as a member of the association's administrative council from 1985 to 2000.

 During these years he continued to write on economic, social, and political questions and on Catholic social teaching, especially in the magazine Projet (published by CERAS), of which he was the director for many years.
-Faithful to the memory of Pedro Arrupe, to whom he was more a close friend than a subordinate, he made better known the profoundly religious thought and personality of this 28th Superior general of the Society of Jesus.

 Calvez also presented in front of many audiences.
 He taught in the department of social ethics at the Jesuit faculty of Sèvres-Paris from 2002 to 2006, and, at the invitation of Cardinal Jean-Marie Lustiger, gave a series of sermons in the Cathedral of Notre Dame de Paris.
 Georgetown University in Washington, D.C., made him a member of its administrative council.
 Every year, Calvez went to Argentina for summer classes.

 Calvez died in Paris on January 11, 2010, of complications from a pulmonary edema.